AlexGamer14/Chrome-Dino-Cheats/README.md

 # Chrome-Dino-Cheats
 Chrome dino cheats

-To use this just coppy the code and paste it into the console
+To use this just copy the code and paste it into the console